Hyperparameter Optimization in Machine Learning: Bayesian Optimization

-A useful AF has to guide the choice of the next candidate so as to gain as much new information about high-performing hyperparameters as possible, given a limited sample $\mathcal{D}$ obtained so far.
-In particular, it needs to balance the trade-off between exploration (i.e., looking away from points in $\mathcal{D}$ in order to increase coverage) and exploitation (i.e., refining the search by probing near current optima in $\mathcal{D}$).
+A useful AF should guide the choice of the next candidate to gain as much new information about high-performing hyperparameters as possible, given the data $\mathcal{C}_k$ collected so far.
+In particular, it needs to balance the trade-off between exploration (i.e., looking away from points in $\mathcal{C}_k$ in order to increase coverage) and exploitation (i.e., refining the search by probing near current optima in $\mathcal{C}_k$).
 We can gain intuition by considering two extremes.
 First, we could sample at our current best guess of where the minimum should be:

 Maximizing $\alpha_{\text{exploit}}$ constitutes an extreme form of exploitation, which typically gets stuck in suboptimal local optima.
 On the other extreme, we could sample where we know least about $f$: